Why This Matters

 What You Should Know About Graduating From College in Massachusetts

 Before you decide where you’d like to go to school, it’s important to consider your career options within the state where your top choices are located.
-In Massachusetts, the top five industries for employment as of October 2021 were education and health services; professional and business services; trade, transportation, and utilities; government; and goods-producing.
+In Massachusetts, the five largest industries as of May 2022 are office and administrative support occupations, management, sales, food preparation and serving, and business and financial operations.

-The rate of growth in your chosen field is important if you’re looking for a career with growth potential.
-As of 2022, the fastest-growing occupations in the state for workers with a bachelor’s degree are agents and talent managers, music directors and composers, data scientists, information security analysts, and athletic trainers.
+The fastest-growing occupations in the state for workers with a bachelor’s degree are agents and talent managers, music directors and composers, data scientists, information security analysts, and athletic trainers.

 What’s Next?

-Throughout the U.S., most college students require some financial assistance to pay for school.
-If you’re planning to apply to colleges in Massachusetts, it’s important to understand what financial help is available to you in the state.
-Below, we’ve listed some of the grants, scholarships, and student loan programs that undergrad students in Massachusetts can access.
+Throughout the U.S., most college students require some financial assistance to help pay for school.
+If you’re planning to apply to colleges in Massachusetts, it’s important to understand what’s available to you in the state.
+Below, we’ve listed some resources that will help you find grants, scholarships, and student loan programs for undergrad students in Massachusetts: